A Week Island-Hopping the Canaries: Volcanoes, Whales, and Black Sand

 Day 7: Lanzarote Wine and Departure

 Last morning: La Geria wine region.
-Lanzarote's wine is grown in individual stone crescents (zocos) that protect each vine from the wind.
+Lanzarote's wine grows in individual stone crescents (zocos) that protect each vine from the wind.
 The black volcanic lapilli (gravel) retains moisture from the dew.
 The landscape — thousands of stone crescents in black gravel — is agricultural art.

 Wine tasting at Bodega La Geria: 8 EUR for 3 wines.
-Malvasia Volcanica — a dry white with mineral notes that tastes like the island smells: dry, warm, volcanic.
-I bought two bottles for 12 EUR and declared them the best impulse purchase of the trip.
+Malvasia Volcanica — a dry white with mineral notes that tastes the way the island smells: dry, warm, volcanic — the same mineral edge that runs through the volcanic wines of Santorini.
+Two bottles for 12 EUR earn the title of best impulse purchase of the trip.

-Drove to the airport.
-Returned the car.
-Sat at the gate looking at photographs of places that don't look like anywhere else in Europe.
+Drive to the airport.
+Return the car.
+Sit at the gate scrolling through photographs of places that don't look like anywhere else in Europe.

-I'm going back in January.
-The Canary Islands are year-round — 18-28°C every month.
+January is the answer.
+The Canary Islands run year-round — 18-28°C every month.
 Winter is when Europeans escape to the islands for sun, and the hiking conditions on Tenerife and La Gomera are actually better without summer heat.

-I want to see Fuerteventura's dunes.
-I want to hike La Palma's Caldera de Taburiente.
-I want to find El Hierro — the smallest, most remote island — and see its underwater volcanic formations.
+Then there's the rest: Fuerteventura's dunes.
+La Palma's Caldera de Taburiente.
+El Hierro — the smallest, most remote island — and its underwater volcanic formations.

-Seven islands.
-I've done three.
+Seven islands, three explored.
 The Canaries are the kind of destination that expands the more you explore it.

 Verdict: Go.
 Start with Tenerife.
 Add La Gomera.
 Add Lanzarote.
 Then come back for the rest.
 Bring a jacket for Teide and an open mind for volcanic wine.
 For help choosing between islands, our Canary Islands comparison guide breaks down beaches, hiking, culture, and nightlife across all four main islands.
 And if Atlantic island-hopping sparks your curiosity, Ibiza offers a very different Balearic island experience just a short flight away.